reusable-ui/reusable-ui-monorepo/states/validity-state/README.md

 The `animationValidating`, `animationInvalidating`, and `animationUnvalidating` variables are only defined during **validating**, **invalidating**, and **unvalidating** phases.

 These variables are registered to `@reusable-ui/animation-feature`, so you typically don’t need to consume them directly.
-Instead, use `animationFeatureVars.animation` from `usesAnimationFeature()` to apply the unified animation stack—combining validity-related animations with other state-driven transitions.
+Instead, use `animationFeatureVars.animation` from `usesAnimationFeature()` to apply the unified animation stack—combining validity animations with other state-driven transitions.

 ---